Olamyy/oldone/content/articles/understanding-the-sklearn-design/understanding-the-sklearn-design.md

      on the estimator object.
 Once learning is complete, this model sets its parameters(the learned parameters) gets exposed as class attributes with trailing underscore in their names(An example is the `statistics_` attribute of the `Imputer` estimator.).

-     In situations were a user needs to implement his own meta-estimator, the `BaseEstimator` class and it's(the required classifier)
+     In situations where a user needs to implement a custom estimator, the `BaseEstimator` class and it's(the required classifier's)
        corresponding
        `mixin` can be
        subclassed as shown below.